bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 - Meta
 ---

+> Celebrate endings -- for they precede new beginnings.
+>
+> -- Jonathan Lockwood Huie

 It's the final day of 2021 and tradition dictates that we should reflect on the year behind us.
 I like writing such "year in review" articles, because it's so much fun to read them myself a few years down the road.
 I guess most of us will